 Negative Comments Can Trigger Eating Problems - Parents who express dissatisfaction over their child’s size can contribute to serious eating problems.
 2/16

 Preventing Obesity and Eating Disorders in Adolescents.
-What contributes to weight gain and eating problems?
-Trying to lose weight, weight talk (even comments by parents about their own weight) and being teased about weight.
+Kids trying to lose weight, or who are around weight talk (including parents talking about their own weight) and or who are teased about weight have a dramatically increased chance of abnormal weight gain.
 What minimizes the chance of unnatural weigh gain and eating problems?
 Eating family meals together and cultivating a positive body image.
 Pediatrics, 8/16.

 Tell your doctor NOT to comment about your child's weight BEFORE THE VISIT.
 Recently, a client being treated for anorexia told me a year earlier, at age 12, a doctor told her to "watch her weight" and that she should be more active (he didn't say she was fat).
 She began restricting and a year later, she was in my office.
 I've seen this many times.

-Frequent Scale-Steppers Gain More Weight - Teen girls who frequently weighed were more likely to gain weight, some gaining close to twice as much weight!
+Frequent Scale-Steppers Gain More Weight - Teen girls who frequently weighed themselves were more likely than others to resort to unhealthy dieting measures, and some ended up gaining close to twice as much weight.
 12/06.

 Mom's Weight Focus Can Rub Off On Kids - Dieting mom's can trigger unhealthy fixation on weight in their kids.
 Even small cues, such as making self-deprecating remarks about thighs or showing delight over weight loss, can send the message that children should be similarly focused.
 8/06